 Once there, you need to complete the TM7 Visa Exemption Form.
 The extension of 30 additional days is charged 1900 baht per person and can only happen once.
 Be careful because the extension must be made within a minimum period of seven days before the expiry date of the visa.

 Thailand offers many visas to meet the needs of travelers whether for tourism or business trips.
 The e-visa Thailand is in pretty similar to the current tourist visa and allows a stay of up to 60 days.
 It can be extended for another 30 days on the spot in a Thai immigration office.
 The maximum validity period of a tourist visa in Thailand can in no case exceed 90 days.

 The documents to provide (in A4 format) to get a tourist visa or a Thailand visa are:

-- A copy of a proof of address
+- Copy of a proof of address

 €30 for the payment of consular fees